OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Remediation

-In order to prevent user or malicious applications to capture the screen of a specific activity, add the following code in the `my_app.java` activity file that you want to protect, and then call `setContentView`:
+In order to prevent a user or malicious applications to capture the screen of a specific activity, add the following code in the `my_app.java` activity file that you want to protect, and then call `setContentView`:

 ```Java
 getWindow().setFlags(WindowManager.LayoutParams.FLAG_SECURE,